HC3 alerts providers of Scattered Spider threat

 Image: Andrew Neel/Pexels

-The Health Sector Cybersecurity Coordination Center has published a sector alert to advise on mitigations to defend against U.S. and UK-based threat actors that initially targeted customer relationship management, business process outsourcing and technology companies in 2022 – and have since shifted to gaming, hospitality, retail, manufacturing and financial sectors.
+The Health Sector Cybersecurity Coordination Center has published a sector alert to advise on mitigations to defend against U.S. and U.K.-based threat actors who initially targeted companies involved in customer relationship management, business-process outsourcing and technology in 2022 – and shifted to gaming, hospitality, retail, manufacturing and financial sectors.

-Scattered Spider, also known by other names, such as Octo Tempest, has become known for its advanced social engineering techniques, including voice phishing and leveraging artificial intelligence to spoof victims’ voices and SIM swapping to obtain initial access to targeted organizations.
+Scattered Spider, also known by other names, such as Octo Tempest, has become known for its advanced social engineering techniques, including voice phishing – using artificial intelligence to spoof victims’ voices – and SIM swapping to obtain initial access to targeted organizations.

 WHY IT MATTERS

-According to a revised threat actor profile released by the Healthcare HC3 on October 24, Scattered Spider operatives engage in data extortion and evade detection by often living off the land and modifying their tactics, techniques and procedures to evade detection.
+According to a revised threat actor profile released by the Healthcare HC3 on October 24, Scattered Spider operatives engage in data extortion and often evade detection by living off the land and modifying their tactics, techniques and procedures.
 These threat actors have leveraged various remote monitoring and management tools, used multiple information stealers and then deployed various ransomware to victim environments chiefly for financial gain.

-The agency links to specific mitigation and control measures that it said health systems should familiarize themselves with now.
-These include mitigations global financial institutions have implemented in response to Scattered Spider activities compiled by the Financial Services Information Sharing and Analysis Center, joint recommendations the Federal Bureau of Investigation and Cybersecurity and Infrastructure Security Agency offered last year and more.
+The agency links to specific mitigation and control measures that it said health systems should familiarize themselves with.
+These include the mitigations global financial institutions have implemented in response to Scattered Spider activities compiled by the Financial Services Information Sharing and Analysis Center, joint recommendations the Federal Bureau of Investigation and Cybersecurity and Infrastructure Security Agency offered last year, and others.

 Updated information from the previous CISA advisory in HC3's new alert of the group's arsenal lists 23 legitimate tools – like AnyDesk, ConnectWise Controller, LogMeIn, Teamviewer and others – and a dozen malware varieties Scattered Spider operatives might use when they are ready to deploy malware.